aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-touching/_index.md

     answer: Yes.
 It supports .NET Framework, .NET Core, .NET 5+, and .NET 6+, giving you flexibility across desktop, web, and cloud projects.
   - question: Can I try Aspose.GIS before purchasing a license?
     answer: Absolutely.
-You can obtain a free trial from the Aspose website [here](https://purchase.aspose.com/temporary-license/) to explore all features, including the `Touches` operation.
+You can obtain a free trial from the Aspose website [temporary license page](https://purchase.aspose.com/temporary-license/) to explore all features, including the `Touches` operation.
   - question: Where can I find support for Aspose.GIS‑related queries?
     answer: Visit the official [Aspose.GIS forum](https://forum.aspose.com/c/gis/33)